 - The drainage site should be thawed and porous to allow seepage.
-Do not discharge into rock, pavement, or frozen ground.
+Do not discharge onto rock, pavement, or frozen ground.

-- Make sure you are only using environmentally-safe soaps and detergents, and never rinsing hazardous materials down your sink drains.
+- Make sure you are only using environmentally safe soaps and detergents, and never rinse hazardous materials down your sink drains.

 Black Water System

-You might be wondering why your RV water system needs two separate wastewater tanks.
-RV plumbing systems divert wastewater into two different tanks because the black tank requires a more thorough cleaning, which often requires expensive chemicals.
-Diverting half of the wastewater into another tank can save you a lot of money and work.
+You might be wondering why your water system needs two separate waste water tanks.
+This is because the black tank requires more thorough cleaning, often requiring expensive chemicals.
+Diverting half of the waste water into another tank can save you a lot of money and work.

-Further Reading: Consider purchasing a macerator pump to make the disposing of your black waste easier.
+Further Reading: Consider purchasing a macerator pump to make disposal of your black waste easier.

 Additionally, your black water tank should always be emptied into the sewer system.
 You should never purge your septic tank outdoors or even into a storm drain.

-RV Plumbing Parts: The Components of the System
+Plumbing Parts in RVs: The Components of the System

-As you may have noticed in the RV plumbing diagram earlier, your RV requires a water pump to provide fresh water to your sinks, shower, and toilet.
+You may have noticed in the earlier plumbing diagram, your RV requires a water pump to provide a fresh water supply to your sinks, shower, and toilet.

-A good pump for your RV plumbing system will deliver from 3 to 6 gallons per minute (GPM).
-You won’t need the higher flowrate except when taking a shower, but you’ll certainly appreciate it then.
+A good pump for your plumbing system will deliver from 3 to 6 gallons per minute (GPM).
+You won’t need the higher flow rate except when taking a shower, but you’ll certainly appreciate it then.

-Your RV plumbing system probably consists of four interior fixtures: a kitchen faucet, a bathroom faucet, a showerhead, and a toilet.
-If your RV is a large luxury design, then you may also have a clothes washer.
+Your RV plumbing system will probably consist of four interior fixtures: a kitchen faucet, a bathroom faucet, a showerhead, and a toilet.
+If your recreational vehicle is a large luxury design, then you may also have a clothes washer.

-When you’re outfitting your RV (or even the plumbing in your house), it’s always environmentally-responsible to make sure your plumbing fixtures are designed to conserve water.
-Not only are you doing your part to help the environment, but you’re making sure that your fresh water storage can last long enough between refilling stations.
+When you’re outfitting your RV (or even the plumbing in your house), it’s always environmentally responsible to make sure your plumbing fixtures are designed to conserve water.
+Not only are you doing your part to help the environment, but you’re making sure that your freshwater tank can last long enough between refilling stations.